bestbit7/portfolio/_posts/2019-01-06-AttributionQueries.md

     SELECT DISTINCT utm_campaign, utm_source
     FROM page_visits;

-2. What pages are on the CoolTShirts website?
+2.What pages are on the CoolTShirts website?

 Find the distinct values of the page_name column.

     SELECT DISTINCT page_name
     FROM page_visits;

-3. How many first touches is each campaign responsible for?
+3.How many first touches is each campaign responsible for?

 You’ll need to use the first-touch query from the lesson (also provided in the hint below).
 Group by campaign and count the number of first touches for each.